2003 (July to December)

 –JLA #16-17

-About three months have passed since JLA #15.
+Grant Morrison starts us off by saying that “three months” have passed since JLA #15., but due to retroactive compression and sliding-time, the most time that could have passed since JLA #15 is a mere month-and-a-half.
+Onto a synopsis!
 The media is invited to the lunar Watchtower for a global broadcast/press conference announcing the new official Justice League of America lineup.
 But just as the new team introduces itself, newcomer Prometheus reveals that he has infiltrated the Watchtower and proceeds to systematically take out each JLAer one-by-one.
 After kicking everyone’s ass (you should really read this for yourself if you haven’t because it’s amazing), Prometheus is about to claim victory when Catwoman saves the day!
 Catwoman had also sneaked onto the Watchtower (to see what she could steal), but decides to play hero when things get ugly.
 After Selina’s interference, the JLA is able to rebound and regain control of the base.
 Prometheus escapes to his house in Limbo.
 Meanwhile, Takion, the acting Highfather of New Genesis (and a living embodiment of the Source), arrives at the Watchtower and appoints Big Barda and Orion as Earth’s official New God Protectors.
 (The former Highfather, Izaya, died during Genesis, in case you were wondering.)
 By default, Big Barda and Orion become members of the JLA as well.
 As referenced in JLA Secret Files and Origins #2 Part 2, the JLA puts Prometheus’ helmet into their Watchtower trophy room following this case.

 –FLASHBACK: From Legion of Super-Heroes Vol. 5 #1.
 The JLA fights an epic battle against a horde of super-villains, including Joker and Epoch.